chels-map/urban-ag-DC/README.md

 Urban farms and garden projects in Washington, DC

 ## About
 I think farming in cities is not only super cool, but is the stuff of food security (or at least nutrition security) now and in the future.
-Thanksfully, planners and staff in Washington DC have pulled together some very nice data which I can turn into a pretty map in MapBox which looks at current sites of urban agriculture.
+Thankfully, planners and staff in Washington DC have pulled together some very nice data which I can turn into a pretty map in MapBox which looks at current sites of urban agriculture.

 ## Data sources
 Data for this map comes from shapefiles provided by the District Department of Transportation (DDOT) Urban Forestry division in Washington, DC.